radex/swift_stdlib/README.md

 Note that at the moment, the order of function overrides appears quite random — that's why in every beta there's a lot of lines changed, but there are usually few actual changes hidden in the noise.

-In addition, [Swifter](http://swifter.natecook.com) is a handy reference which provides auto-generated documentation for the Swift stdlib, with the ability to switch between versions.
+btw.
+[Swifter](http://swifter.natecook.com) is a handy reference which provides auto-generated documentation for the Swift stdlib, with the ability to switch between versions.